- Car Reviews

 What is it?

 The Tarraco – named after the old name for the Spanish port of Tarragona – completes Seat’s threesome of SUVs, joining the little Arona and midsize Ateca.
 And it’s a biggie, built to rival the likes of the Hyundai Santa Fe and the Skoda Kodiaq, which of course is also the Tarraco’s not-so-distant cousin.
 All UK cars get seven seats over three rows, so it’s a real family mover, and the biggest thing that Seat makes these days.

 But it’s not just a range-topper in terms of size.
 It also gets upmarket materials, higher specs and more equipment than its showroom subordinates.
 The Tarraco doesn’t quite fit in with the traditionally sporty view of the Seat brand, but now the firm has its Cupra sub-brand for the hardcore stuff it’s clearly hoping that you’ll stay for the practicality once you’ve moved on from your boy (or indeed girl) racer days.

 It is a handsome car, as SUVs go.
-The company face is sharp, even if the Tarraco’s silhouette is very similar to the Kodiaq’s – unsurprising given the shared architectural underwear – though the Tarraco is marginally longer, lower and more angular.
-There are bonnet fins.
-And a geometric grille between pointy, inset headlights.
-At the other end there’s a full-width ‘lightbar’ across the bootlid, which doesn’t actually light up, so it’s just a useless stripe of plastic.
+The company face is sharp, even if the Tarraco’s silhouette is very similar to the Kodiaq’s – unsurprising given the shared architectural underwear – though the Seat is marginally longer, lower and more angular.
+Look at those bonnet fins and the geometric grille.
+At the back there’s a fashionable full-width light bar across the bootlid, although it doesn’t actually light up, so it’s just a useless strip of plastic.
 Shame about the fake, blanked-out exhaust trims, too.
 Why bother?